LRodriguez92/cyber-security-flashcards/README.md

 - **Automatic Sync**: Changes are automatically synced to the cloud when you rate your confidence
 - **Cross-Device Consistency**: Your confidence piles remain consistent between devices
-- **Offline Support**: Changes made offline are queued and synced when you're back online
 - **Manual Sync**: Use the "Sync Data" button in your profile menu to manually trigger synchronization
 - **Sync Status**: Visual indicators show when data is being synced or if there are any issues